-Good governance is To demonstrate its commitment to achieving good about: governance Newark & Sherwood District Council has: Managing risk (i) Put in place assurance arrangements which conform Managing with CIPFA's requirements: performance The Council has appointed an Audit and Accounts Robust internal Committee which can report to full Council if it control considers this necessary.
-The Risk Management Strategy is reviewed by the Managing dataStrong public Committee along with the strategic and operational financial Risk Registers management The Council has contracted with Assurance Lincolnshire to provide an internal audit service.
+Good governance is To demonstrate its commitment to achieving good about: governance Newark & Sherwood District Council has: Managing risk (i) Put in place assurance arrangements which conform Managing with CIPFA's requirements: performance The Council has appointed an Audit and Accounts Robust internal Committee which can report to full Council if it • Robust Internal considers this necessary.
+The Risk Management Strategy is reviewed by the Managing data Strong public financial Committee along with the strategic and operational Risk Registers The Council has contracted with Assurance management Lincolnshire to provide an internal audit service.
 Internal auditors are independent and have access to all people, premises and systems.
 An annual report from the Head of Internal Audit is presented to the Committee.
-The Annual Audit Plan is shaped through an approximate of the Council's key strategie risk assessment of the Council's key strategic risk areas and critical services All audit reports are considered by the Corporate Management Team.
-Results of audit reviews are reported to the Audit and Assounts Committee along with follow up work and Accounts Committee along with follow up work to ensure that the recommendations have been implemented.
-Financial systems are reviewed annually to ensure appropriate affective controls are in place. appropriate, effective controls are in place.
-External audit report to the Committee annually on the results of the sudit of the financial statements the results of the audit of the financial statements The Annual Governance Statement considers the internal control framework, and is presented to the internal control framework, and is presented to the Committee annually with the Statement of Accounts.
-It is also reviewed halfway through the year, to ensure that significant control issues are monitored and reported on. (ii) Ensured that effective arrangements are in place for the discharge of statutory officer roles by: Defining roles and responsibilities in the constitution • A meeting of the statutory officers not less than once a year to review governance issues (iii) Ensuring compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful by:-
+The Annual Audit Plan is shaped through an assessment of the Council's key strategic risk areas and critical services All audit reports are considered by the Corporate Management Team.
+Results of audit reviews are reported to the Audit and Accounts Committee along with follow up work to ensure that the recommendations have been implemented.
+Financial systems are reviewed annually to ensure appropriate, effective controls are in place.
+External audit report to the Committee annually on the results of the audit of the financial statements The Annual Governance Statement considers the internal control framework, and is presented to the Committee annually with the Statement of Accounts.
+It is also reviewed halfway through the year, to ensure that significant control issues are monitored and reported on. (ii) Ensured that effective arrangements are in place for the discharge of statutory officer roles by: constitution • A meeting of the statutory officers not less than once a year to review governance issues (iii) Ensuring compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful by:-